After we did a family tree DNA test, I discovered my husband had a lovechild – I’m devastated, but haven’t told him yet.

 “I’m so sorry you’ve been placed in his situation,” one of them said.

-For the time being, I would tread carefully so that you can get to the facts.
+For the time being, I would proceed with caution so that you can get to the facts.

 I know we’ve done these before so they have our DNA on file, but I have to say, my husband was not on board at the time.